10 Steps on How to Plan a Road Trip! Ultimate Guide!

 This plan tells your children where to go if they become lost.
 During this part of the plan, you should also tell children that if they feel in danger, lost, or threatened, it is okay to SCREAM!
 After all, a child's screams get people's attention.
 So, scream away!

-While it takes time, it doesn’t take a lot of time to plan what you will do when you get to your destinations.
+While it takes time, planning what to do when you get to your destinations doesn't take much time.

 In the end, a little prevention and preparedness on the front end can help avoid many problems on the back end.
 And that is an excellent recipe for turning a potential mess of a road trip into a journey of fun and entertainment.